corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/cordapps/api-vault-query.md

 {{< /tabs >}}

 {{< note >}}
-A page's maximum size `MAX_PAGE_SIZE` is defined as `Int.MAX_VALUE` and should be used with extreme caution as results returned may exceed your JVM’s memory footprint.
+A page's maximum size `MAX_PAGE_SIZE` is defined as `Int.MAX_VALUE`.
+Use this with extreme caution - results returned may exceed your JVM’s memory footprint.

 {{< /note >}}

 {{< note >}}
 To obtain reliable results when using paging, always specify the sort option.
-With no sort, RDBMS is free to return results in any order.
+Without sorting, RDBMS returns results in any order.

 {{< /note >}}